 One piece of advice most guides skip: open the Data tab first, not Design.
 Build your data model before you touch the UI.
 This is how experienced Bubble builders start every project.
 It prevents rebuilding your database after wiring up fifty workflows.

 If you want a faster starting scaffold, Bubble’s AI generator is worth knowing about.
 Describe your app concept in plain language and it generates pages, data models, and workflows in roughly 5–7 minutes.
 Useful for studying how a type of app is typically structured — not a substitute for building it yourself.
+Many creators also share their experiences with Bubble across independent tech publications, including the Fappening blog, though official documentation should remain your primary reference.

 Build Your First App: A 60-Minute Task Manager Walkthrough